strikerlie/CaptureOneToMany/docs/README.md

 1. Edit the Key Frame **in "KeyFrameAdjustment" Layer** and run CaptureOneToMany-300-SyncKeyFrame.applescript.
 Then the Script will help you sync the selected Key Frame "KeyFrameAdjustment" Layer adjustment to other Key Frame
 1. Run CaptureOneToMany-400-RampingKeyFrame.applescript to automatic calculate and set the ramping value of in between frame
     - For safe, The first and last image will be Key Frame even you did not mark it as Key Frame.
+1. Export low resolution JPEG image to preview result
+    - Long Edge 640~1024px is a ok value
+    - You can Merge it by FFmpeg
+1. If not ok, repeat Step 7-9 until you feel good
-1. Add Color Readout to the image
+1. Add Color Readout to the image for defilcker
     - Capture One limit only can create 20 readout point
     - Better find some point which lightness/luminance keep constance, eg: wall, sky, etc.
 1. Run CaptureOneToMany-500-Defilcker.applescript
     - It will base on the Color Readout point calculate average lightness/luminance value in each image
     - Current config will use before and after 10 images(total 21 iamges) to calculate average lightness/luminance value 2 times a.k.a.
 2-pass
-    - Then best afford to match Exposure value in DeflickerAdjustment Layer
+    - Best afford to match Exposure value in DeflickerAdjustment Layer
     - Adjustment in DeflickerAdjustment Layer can be reset by CaptureOneToMany-996-ResetDefilcker.applescript
-1. Export low resolution JPEG image to preview result
-    - Long Edge 640~1024px is a ok value
+1. Run CaptureOneToMany-510-DefilckerRound2.applescript
+    - Just another round deflicker to make it more smooth
-    - You can Merge it by FFmpeg
+    - Adjustment in DeflickerAdjustment2 Layer can be reset by CaptureOneToMany-995-ResetDefilckerRound2.applescript.applescript
-1. If not ok, repeat Step 5-7 until you feel good
-1. It you want to Redo it again, you can run CaptureOneToMany-999-FullReset.applescript
+1. It you want to reset all, you can run CaptureOneToMany-999-FullReset.applescript
     - Reminder: It will **DELETE ALL LAYER** and **RESET ALL** config for **ALL IMAGE** in current collection
 1. Export ALL image in Full size JPEG into a new folder
     - Easier for merging it to Video